slack0/talking-points/README.md

 and their contributions to America.
 The topic words associated with this speech -- that are extracted from NMF are:

-'iraq', 'veterans', 'war', 'troops', 'military', 'afghanistan', 'al qaeda', 'security', 'afghan'
+'iraq', 'veterans', 'war', 'troops', 'military', 'afghanistan', 'security', 'afghan'

 ### Sentence Extraction for Summarization